-Minor modifications were made to the original plan for a mudroom that could accommodate the needs of their rescue dogs, and to turn the home from a Southern style home to one that worked in a Northern climate.
+Minor modifications were made to the original plan for a mudroom that could accommodate the needs of their rescue dogs.
+Their goal was to transform the home from a Southern Victorian to one that worked in a Northern climate.

 The construction methods of the house would need to be completely re-thought in order to attain a lofty LEED Platinum status.
 A garage was added with a breezeway, made in the style of a small barn with a lean-to addition, perfect for the Victorian appeal of the home.

 When in the home, it is hard to believe it is under 2300 square feet.
-Utilizing exterior living areas, long diagonal sight lines, and open spaces that remain cozy and defined, the home lives like a home that is over 3000 square feet.
-Efficient and healthy, the home achieved a LEED Platinum certification, a testament to the owners desires to live a more sustainable lifestyle.
+Utilizing exterior living areas, long diagonal sight lines, and open spaces that remain cozy and defined; the home lives like a home that is over 3000 square feet.
+Efficient and healthy, the home achieved a LEED Platinum certification, a testament to the owners desire to live a more sustainable lifestyle.